petarivanovv9/graphql-api-ts-ddd-clean-architecture/README.md

 # Other Terms

 - Aggregates

+> An "aggregate" is a cluster of associated objects that we treat as a unit for the purpose of data changes." - Evans.
+126

 Aggregates are a collection of entities and value objects that are bound together by an aggregate root.
 The aggregate root is the thing that we refer to for lookups.
 No members from within the aggregate boundary can be referred to directly from anything external to the aggregate.
 Aggregates ensure consistency and define transactional concurrency boundaries.